AndrewK124/AndrewK124.github.io/README.md

 Collaborated with a team of four to develop a real-time competitive multiplayer shooter inspired by Bomberman and Wii Play's "Tanks!" minigame.
 The game features a fully implemented lobby system, real-time multiplayer gameplay over a local network, player statistics tracking, and a map editor.

 Designed and implemented the server-side logic using Java and MySQL database, enabling reliable connection between clients and persistent storage of player data.
-The system tracks and stores game-session statistics per player, including wins, deaths, and performance metrics, allowing for long-term analysis across a diverse player base.
+The system tracks and stores game-session statistics per player, including wins, deaths, and performance metrics, allowing for analysis across a diverse player base and long-term player attention retention due to consistent progress signals from their profile's ever increasing statistics.

 ### Linux-based ETL Pipeline (Linux Utilities - Bash, Awk, Ubuntu)
 [Code](https://github.com/AndrewK124/linux-etl-pipeline)